The other day I was interested in how many steps occur between sending a

 One thing that's always been very obvious to systems programmers is the amount of abstraction that exists between applications written in high level languages and the processing that happens on the metal.
 We have these fantastic frameworks and abstractions that save us from details we are not directly concerned with.
 The fact that these frameworks have good API's for their abstractions is a large factor in why they make us so productive.
 However if like me you have ever wondered what the abstractions are doing behind the scenes there's always this sense of wonder and a burning desire to know how it all really works.
 This post is an attempt at going from the highest level of abstraction of seeing a website with our own eyes all the way down to the lowest level, the electrons.
 This whole process is long so if areas don't interest you feel free to skip over sections.
 If you do skip take a moment to enjoy the wonders of the abstractions that modern software offers, you could still be productive without having to know all the details you just skipped.

 To make this tangible this article uses real code!
-This can be found JaggedVerge's GitHub page, you may wish to look at the source code used for this article if you would like to interact with the code directly.
+You may wish to look at the source code used for this article if you would like to interact with the code directly.

 Here are all the steps from the web browser down to the electrons that are covered in this article.
 This index is arranged in the way that the abstractions layer in the real code, follow the links to see more details on each step: